 Analytic rubrics allow you to grade assessments tasks such as a dropbox submission or a discussion post based on a pre-defined set of criteria.
 Levels of achievement are displayed in columns and the assessment criteria are displayed in rows.
-Analytic rubrics may use a points, custom points or text only scoring method.
-Points standardise the values listed in each performance level for all criteria listed in the rubric.
-Custom point allows you to nominate a value for each performance level in each criterion, giving you complete flexibility.
+Analytic rubrics may use a points, custom points or text only (no score) scoring method.
+Points standardise the values for all criteria listed in the rubric.
+Custom points allow you to nominate different values for different criterion, giving you complete flexibility.
 For both points and custom points, an overall score is provided based on the total number of points achieved.

 It is best that you have a fully designed rubric for your assessment before creating it within VU Collaborate.
 For tips on creating rubrics refer to this article on 5 Ways to Create Great Rubrics.

 Analytic Rubrics can only be created in the Master Space by Block Convenors, Block Key Academics, Convenors and Instructors.
 If you want to know more about roles, check the Roles and Permissions in VU Collaborate Guide.